pmadruga/pedromadruga.com/content/about.md

 {{< social_icons ".Site.Params.socialIcons" >}}

-I'm a Data Scientist and Data Engineer based in Copenhagen, Denmark.
-I have 10+ years of Software Engineering experience and 4+ years of consulting experience.
-My profile fits in a business-oriented Data Scientist and is less academic - I value real-world, hands-on experience and understanding customer's needs.
+I'm a Data Scientist and Machine Learning Engineer.
+I have 10+ years of Software Engineering experience and 4+ years of consulting experience, a background in Engineering (MSc), and a course in Machine Learning at DTU, which provided me with the experience and expertise, statistical and mathematical foundations to tackle different challenges.

-I have a pragmatic approach to improving a product: small iterations to validate ideas.
-I'm constantly finding new ways to determine how can Data Science/AI improve a product and I help companies doing so.
+My profile has its foundation in three pillars:

+1. Communication and collaboration:

+Data Science is a field that needs input from different stakeholders, and collaboration (alongside expertise) is the means to achieve business value.
+My profile is a business-oriented Data Scientist: I value real-world, hands-on experience and prioritize understanding stakeholders' needs - regardless of being management, engineers, marketers, etc.

+2. From idea to production:

-Through my software engineering skills and experience, I bring a unique capacity for delivering data science products, from its model conception/architecture to production.
-I believe there's no incorrect data, only improper questions to that data.
+Via my software engineering skills and experience, I bring a unique capacity for delivering data science products, from its model conception/architecture to production.

-Having created different companies and lead teams over the years allows me to bring high-quality communication skills to the table and a will to handle and tackle risk head-on.
-I've also profoundly embraced pragmatism and excellent product quality.

-I have a course certification in Machine Learning from DTU (Denmark) and an M.Sc. in Engineering (UNL, Portugal).
-These allowed having a solid foundation for tackling all the challenges above.
+I prioritize building prototypes and perform small iterations to validate ideas quickly.
+I'm constantly finding new ways to determine how can Data Science/AI generate business value.

+3. Passion and creativity-driven:

+I have a background in Engineering (MSc) and a course in Machine Learning, which provided me with the statistical and mathematical foundations to tackle different challenges.

-As a tech writer, podcast host, community maintainer, and homemade cluster computer builder, my community involvement is an expression of the passion I place in every project I embrace.
+As a technical writer about data science/machine learning/data engineering but also a podcast host, open-source maintainer, and homemade cluster computer builder, my community involvement expresses the passion I place in every project I embrace.

+What motivates me as a Data Scientist is the ability to use all my knowledge gathered over the years while being able to solve different challenges throughout the process.